thuhcsi/SECap/readme.md

 ```

 ## Pretrained Model
-You can download the pretrained model from [here](https://pan.quark.cn/s/1c3deee6cd68) and put it in the main folder.
+You can download the pretrained model from [kuake pandownload](https://pan.quark.cn/s/1c3deee6cd68) or [google drive](https://drive.google.com/file/d/11q_ZXj0wXnLcw3nH-m8LyI_egMMDaMvR/view?usp=drive_link) and put it in the main folder.

-Also, you need to download the pretrained weights folder from [here](https://pan.quark.cn/s/53891d06c3db) and put it in the main folder.
+Also, you need to download the pretrained weights folder from [kuake pandownload](https://pan.quark.cn/s/53891d06c3db) or [google drive](https://drive.google.com/file/d/1wDmijmOhvpgCXdlwvJ_XWm4QsPzLJxFk/view?usp=drive_link) and put it in the main folder.

+---

+Meanwhile. we have provided the pretrained checkpoints in the huggingface model hub.
+You can download the pretrained checkpoints from [here](https://huggingface.co/xuyaoxun/SECap) and put it in the main folder.

+---

 ## Inference and Testing